mardiros/mardiros.github.io/README.md

 [fastlife](https://mardiros.github.io/fastlife/) is an asynchronous web framework based on fastapi.
 The idea is to build web application quickly.

-The full documentation is here: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/fastlife/).
+The documentation is avalable at: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/fastlife/).

 The project is in development